 Single ‘Trophy Girl’ is Out Now

 WeiWei says: “The track was inspired by the feeling of liberation from expectations of what a girlfriend, wife or woman should be.
-I was dating someone who had traditional (and outdated in my opinion) views and we were talking about marriage.
+I was dating someone with traditional (and outdated, in my opinion) views, and we were discussing marriage.
 I got to a point where I realized that I simply wasn’t capable of being the perfect girl who cooks, cleans and listens to what the guy says.
-I am far too strong for that and while I love to cook, I am terrible at cleaning haha!
+While I love to cook, I am terrible at cleaning, haha!
+I am far too strong for that.
 Writing the song really helped me heal and step into my power.
-I believe that when you heal yourself, you heal others and I hope that when people listen to the song, they too feel empowered and confident and that it will also help them get out of controlling relationships.”
+I believe that when you heal yourself, you heal others, and I hope that when people listen to the song, they too feel empowered and confident and that it will also help them get out of controlling relationships.”

 1. You have just released your single ‘Trophy Girl’ about finding your strength and leaving a toxic relationship!
 Can you tell us more about this single?

 Trophy Girl is about the breakup of a long-term relationship, I was expected to be this perfect girlfriend, and I could never live up to his expectations.
 I wanted to write about being free from that.
 Nowadays, people are getting married later.
 You live with your partner before marriage and get a feel of what married life would look like before you actually marry.

 The song is about the other person seeing the woman’s role in a relationship as very traditional – cooking and cleaning and how a girl should look as well.